wsor4035/devwiki/content/Minetest_Schematic_File_Format.md

-# luanti Schematic File Format
+# Luanti Schematic File Format
-The **luanti Schematic File Format** if the file format used by Luanti when schematics are seralized by e.g. `core.create_schematic`.
+The **Luanti Schematic File Format** if the file format used by Luanti when schematics are seralized by e.g. `core.create_schematic`.
 Schematic files are supposed to have “`.mts`” as a file name suffix.
 This document describes the MTS format native to Luanti.

 Informal definition
 -------------------